 Developmental Disabilities and Sexuality 101

-This 6-module, online course offers you a proven, nuts-and-bolts approach to discussing sexuality and responding to behaviors.
-You’ll come away feeling more skillful, comfortable and confident when discussing sexuality with the people you serve.
+This 6-module online course offers you a proven, nuts-and-bolts approach to discussing sexuality and responding to behaviors.
+You will come away feeling more skillful, comfortable, and confident when discussing sexuality with the people you serve.

 Learn more here: https://www.elevatustraining.com/workshops-and-products/developmental-disabilities-and-sexuality-101/